-Workers who suffer injuries on the job normally have many questions running through their mind.
-Here we have provided many answers to the common questions we are asked about regarding general claim information.
+Columbus employees and workers throughout Ohio who suffer injuries on the job normally have many questions running through their mind.
+Here we have provided many answers to common questions we are asked regarding general claim information.
 We have also provided many questions and answers regarding medical treatment and receiving compensation.

 - Who is responsible for filing an Ohio workers’ compensation claim?